 Structure and Decision Making

 There shall be two Sections of the Court in order to examine individual applications and such Sections shall be composed of the members except for the President of the Court.
-Each Section shall consist of seven members and a vice-president.
+Each Section shall consist of six members and a vice-president.
 These sections shall be named “The First Section” and “The Second Section”.

 The members of the Section, except for the Vice-Presidents, shall be designated by the President taking into account their origin of appointment to the Court and a balanced distribution among the Sections.
 The Section of a member may be changed by the President upon the relevant member’s request or proposal by one of the Vice-Presidents.